-- Call to Order and Roll Call / Establishment of a Quorum Dr. Zammuto/ Machiko Chong - 2.
-Public Comment for Items Not on the Agenda
+- 1. Call to Order and Roll Call / Establishment of a Quorum (Dr. Joseph Zammuto, President) - 2.
+Public Comment on Items Not on the Agenda (Dr. Zammuto)

-Note: The Board may not discuss or take action on any matter raised during this public comment section except to decide whether to place the matter on the agenda of a future meeting.
-[Government Code sections 11125, 11125.7(a)]
+The Board may not discuss or take action on any matter raised during this public comment section except to decide whether to place the matter on the agenda of a future meeting.
+(Government Code sections 11125, 11125.7(a).)